Friday, February 2, 2018

 Late Evening: Saturday will be a big day, so have a laid-back nightcap at Uptown Cafe or Malibu Grill.
 With a mixture of classic cocktails and modern creations, along with expertly-curated wine lists, you’re bound to find a new favorite drink.

 Overnight: Downtown will be busy late into the night.
 If you like being in the thick of things, book a room at the Hyatt Place, where you’re only a few steps from the best spots.
+Graduate Bloomington, a new boutique hotel, is located on Kirkwood Ave and puts you within inches of restaurants and bars.
 For a quieter atmosphere that’s still within walking distance, check out the unique rooms at the Grant Street Inn or Showers Inn, set slightly further from the main downtown area.
 For more options and amenities, check out all of Bloomington's accommodations.

 Morning: Get a solid start to a busy day with a walk (or rent an electric bike from Pedego if you're in a hurry) on the B-Line Trail and breakfast.
 Head south on the trail towards Hopscotch Coffee, where you can grab some locally-roasted coffee and a vegan donut made by Rainbow Bakery.
 Or if you’re looking to start the party early, head across the street to Cardinal Spirits for boozy brunch and pastries, or walk one block over to the Bedräk Cafe, Bloomington's newest "brunchette" and juicery.
 If sleeping in is more your style, roll out of bed and take a quick walk over to Soma for great coffee drinks, juices, and a cookie or two.